davodm/codeigniter4-recaptcha/README.md

 ];
 ```

 In the settings of the reCaptcha3 validator, the first parameter you specify is expectedAction.

-The form id attribute needs to share the same name as the action.
+So If you want to captcha doesn't expire, the form id attribute needs to share the same name as the action.
-This allows grecaptcha.execute to be called on form submission to prevent token
+This allows `grecaptcha.execute` to be called on form submission to prevent token  expiration warnings.
-expiration warnings.
+Otherwise, it could be working without action name.

 You can override a global scoreThreshold parameter in the second reCaptcha3 rule parameter.

+Note that in your form you shouldn't have any `submit` field name such as button name.